gustavomotadev/engg57-ransac/ransac_desktop/README.md

 # ransac_desktop
-TODO: Place here all files related to the software implementation of RANSAC algorithm for the desktop PC platform.
+Software implementation of RANSAC algorithm for the desktop PC platform.
+Use generate_c_header.py inside helper_scripts to generate include headers with data.
+Compare result with ransac_python.py.